uptrain-ai/uptrain/README.md

 <!-- You can quickly get started with [Google Colab here](https://colab.research.google.com/drive/1ZIITMB7XYotvhg5CNvGPFnBdM4SR2w4Q?usp=sharing%2F). -->

-To run it in your machine, follow the steps below:
+To run it on your machine, follow the steps below:

 ### Install the package through pip:
 ```bash